The Safest and Most Dangerous Places in Northwest Hills Planning Region, CT: Crime Maps and Statistics

 Is Northwest Hills Planning Region, CT Safe?

-The crime rate in Northwest Hills Planning Region is 20.31 per 1,000 residents in the typical year.
-Northwest Hills Planning Region Residents generally consider the east part of the county to be the safest.
-Your chance of being a victim of crime in Northwest Hills Planning Region varies by area - ranging from 1 in 31 in the southwest areas to 1 in 63 in the east.
+The overall crime rate in Northwest Hills Planning Region is 20.31 per 1,000 residents in a typical year.
+Residents generally consider the east part of the county the safest.
+Your chance of being a victim ranges from 1 in 31 in the southwest areas to 1 in 63 in the east.

 The Cost of Crime™ in Northwest Hills Planning Region, CT